UL-FRI-NLP-Course-2022-23/nlp-course-skupina-10/data/README.md

 ## Usage

-1. Download two sets of subtitles (https://www.podnapisi.net/), make sure that the both subtitles have the same frame rate.
+1. Download two sets of subtitles (https://www.podnapisi.net/), make sure that both subtitles have the same frame rate !
-2. Merge the subtitles (https://subtitletools.com/merge-subtitles-online); use `Nearest cue` merging, chose a random color for styling of the `merge` and `base` subtitle.
+2. Merge the subtitles (https://subtitletools.com/merge-subtitles-online); use `Nearest cue` merging, chose a random color to style `merge` and `base` subtitles (we do this for easier parsing).
 3. Run script `python3 construct_dataset.py`.

 ## TODO